 Whilst continuing to paint and exhibit, she taught in schools in Cleveland, Middlesex, Devon and Powys.

-Her paintings are held in collections within the United Kingdom, Luxembourg, California, Canada and Australia.
+Her paintings are held in collections within the United Kingdom, Belgium, Luxembourg, California, Canada and Australia.

 The lie of the land and the stories of place are the visual and lyrical inspiration for her paintings.